Sarah Crowner

 Sarah Crowner (born 1974) is an American painter best known for her geometric abstractions that evoke the style of hard-edge painting of the 1950s and 60s.

 Biography

 Sarah Crowner was born in Philadelphia, Pennsylvania in 1974.
 She received a Bachelor of Arts from the University of California, Santa Cruz in 1996 and a Masters of Fine Arts from Hunter College, City University of New York, in 2002.
 She also attended École nationale supérieure des Beaux-Arts, in Paris, France.
 Crowner lives and works in Brooklyn, New York.

 Work

 Crowner creates paintings by sewing together angular pieces of already painted canvas and linen.
 This method emerged from her impatience with the medium.
 In an interview from an article from the New York Observer, Crowner states that "sewing made sense at first because it was a way of cutting up, collaging, reorganizing and re-constructing in a practical way."

-She also creates small ceramic works in neutral color palettes and that have more organic shapes.